edwjonesga/assignment-tools/exampleinstructions.md

 ${additional_instructions}

 # ⚠️ Important Grading Rules ⚠️
-1. Code that does not compile will recieve an automatic 50% penalty or more depending on if I want to go fix your code to see why it isn't working.
+1. Code that does not compile will recieve an automatic 50% penalty or more depending on if I want to go digging through your code to see why it isn't working.
 Happy to help during office hours tho :-)
 2. Gratuitous modification of test code to make your code pass if it doesn't will also recieve a significant up to 50% penalty (at my discression).
 Please check with me before modifying tests.
 3. With the exception of cases where I'm in a good mood :-) you can expect to receive a 0 for any assignment that is not turned in before the deadline if arrangements for a late submission are not made before hand.